 3333.
 White Collar Economic Crimes (3).
 Examines white collar and economic crimes in the United States as well as from a global perspective.

 3337.
 Inequality in America (3).
 Inequality as expressed in occupational, class, ethnic, and sexual hierarchies is examined from varying sociological perspectives.
-Fulfills core Social and Behavioral Sciences requirement.
 (WS 3337)

 3352.
 Technology and Society (3).
 Explores the interrelationships between technology and society, emphasizing the impacts of technology on society and social factors contributing to the development and diffusion of technology.
 Fulfills core Technology and Applied Science requirement.

 3392.
-Introduction to Social Research II (3).
-Prerequisite: SOC 3391.
-Nature of research process; elementary problems of design; data collection and analysis, interpretation of research.
+Introduction to Social Research Methods (3).
+Nature of the sociological research process, including the scientific method, experimentation, participant observation and survey research.
 (Writing Intensive)

 3393.
 Development of Sociological Theory (3).
 Emergence of systematic sociological theory out of social philosophy; evolution of sociology as a discipline in the late 19th century.
-Fulfills core Social and Behavioral Sciences requirement.
 (Writing Intensive)

 4307.
 Individual Studies in Sociology (3).
 Independent study.
 May be repeated for credit.